AreaFiftyLAN/lancie-frontend/data/faq.md

-### When will the event take place?

-The event will take place from Friday the 27th of May till Sunday the 29th of May.
-Further details will be made available at a later date.

-### What does the event look like this year?

-The event is back to what is was before the corona pandamic.
-With more then enough space for everyone.

 ### Is there a minimum age to participate?

 No, there is not.
 If you are younger than 18, you should be able to present any form of authorization by caretakers/parents upon entry to the event.